Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh masturbates with a handful of gunpowder.
+Jayesh created the Universe.
+Astrophysicist Stephen Hawking has apologized for the "Big Bang" theory.

-Updated on: [24/12/2024]
+Updated on: [25/12/2024]
 <!-- #jokeEnd -->